keeporsweep/keeporsweep.net/README.md

     <img src="https://raw.githubusercontent.com/keeporsweep/keeporsweep.net/master/images/screenshot-desktop.png" height="500">
 </p>

-**Tech companies help you amass data – we help you clean it**

-Have fun while getting things done! 😊 You will see a random element of your data at a time and you decide whether to ✅keep or ❌sweep it.
+**Tech companies help you amass data – we help you clean it by having fun while getting things done! 😊** You will see one random element of your data at a time and you decide whether to ✅keep or ❌sweep it.

-## Start keeping or sweeping!
+## Install

 Download for [⊞Windows](https://github.com/keeporsweep/keeporsweep-desktop/releases/download/v0.1.0/Keep-or-Sweep.exe), [🍏macOS](https://github.com/keeporsweep/keeporsweep-desktop/releases/download/v0.1.0/Keep-or-Sweep.app.zip) & [🐧Linux](https://github.com/keeporsweep/keeporsweep-desktop/releases/download/v0.1.0/Keep-or-Sweep-Linux.Sweep).
 And if you like it, [come contribute](https://github.com/keeporsweep/keeporsweep-desktop)!